allenyin/allen_wireless/README.md

 * $.mat, which contains the vectors:
     * `time` - wall time within the client, synchronous to the BMI (or any program requesting firing rates through TCP/IP).
     * `mstimer` - hardware clock on bridge, runs at 9155.273438Hz.
 One entry per received packet.
 Timestamps for spikes should be pretty accurate.
     * `spike_ts` - spike times, indexes time and mstimer.
 The spikes are matched on the headstages but only timestamped on teh bridge to conserve bandwidth.
+Note that `spike_ts` indexes into `time` and `mstimer` in C-style, which is 0-indexed.
+When using in MATLAB, add 1 to this vector.
     * `spike_ch` - Channel of the spikes detected, same length as `spike_ts`.
     * `spike_unit` - Unit of the spike detected in a channel.
 Same length as `spike_ts`.
 Note this wireless system assumes that both units in a channel can't fire at once.